Ozoubia/SRP/README.md

 1. Some training on cluster has to be performed

 ## Usage:
 Clone the repo or either pull it.
 Create a new folder with a name of datasets in the same github directory.
 Extract any or all 50Salads, HAPT, mHealth or GTEA dataset/s.
 Run the test_loading.py to load the data using the pytorch dataloader class.
 The batch_size and window_length can be changed from the dataloading class itself.
-To run training loop, run main.py
+To run training loop, run main.py it already has everything implemented, training has to be performed.